Sharif-University-ESRLab/fall2024-embeddedml-benchmark/Readme.md

 # A Benchmarking Framework for Machine Learning Algorithms on Embedded Devices

-This project evaluates how well the STM32F103 microcontroller can handle various machine learning tasks, including keyword spotting, image classification, anomaly detection, and emotion recognition.
-We prepared and converted trained models into optimized formats for deployment on the microcontroller, measuring their performance in real-time scenarios.
-The goal is to benchmark inference speed, memory usage, and power consumption to understand the feasibility of running machine learning models on resource-constrained embedded systems.
+This project benchmarks the performance of the STM32F103 microcontroller in running machine learning models for keyword spotting, image classification, anomaly detection, and emotion recognition.
+We convert models into optimized formats and analyze inference speed, memory usage, and power consumption to assess their feasibility on embedded systems.
 We used Keil uVision5 for firmware development and provided a Python-based simulation environment for validating models before deployment.
 This work helps assess the practical applications of machine learning on low-power embedded devices.

 ## Tools